"Pretty and boujee": Iyabo Ojo, Kiekie, others slay at Kamo's classy wedding

 Kamo's Wedding: Funke Akindele, Iyabo Ojo, Other Celebs Rock Dazzling Outfits at the Party

-- Netizens were not left out from the lavish display of fashion at the colourful ceremony which had pink as its dominant colour
+- Netizens were not left out of the lavish display of fashion at the colourful ceremony, which had pink as its dominant colour

-The crème de la crème of the Nigerian entertainment industry were in attendance and they turned up in different apparels and accessories.
+The crème de la crème of the Nigerian entertainment industry was in attendance, and they turned up in different stunning outfits and accessories.

 Blockbuster queen Funke Akindele rocked a pink outfit with blue designs.
 Her colleague Iyabo Ojo looked stunning in her attire which pushed up her bosoms and made her the cynosure of eyes at the event.